 Introduction to Training for the Quantitative Data Collection Mode - While preparing for and using the qualitative mode of SeeMeTeach [®] (SMT) takes very little start-up time, the quantitative mode takes a bit more time to become proficient, but completely worth the training time when considering the valuable data and information one can glean from such an observation.
-Training helps the user progress through various levels, beginning at a simple level followed by capturing more of the teacher and student actions resulting in more extensive data and analysis, thereby providing rich opportunities for feedback and reflection.
+Training helps the user to progress through various levels, beginning at a simple level followed by progressing to capturing more of the teacher and student actions resulting in more extensive data and analysis, thereby providing rich opportunities for feedback and reflection.

 Progression of Training for the Quantitative Data Collection - Training for the quantitative mode is set up to develop skills at various progressive levels.
-The user will rapidly progress through levels 3 - 6, which are basic information, types of codes, rules for operation, L codes (lesson type), M codes (T4 - misbehaviors), and S codes (T6 - student action).
-Training 7 focuses on identifying question types posed by the teacher.
-Then in Practice 6/7, the user observes a lesson and collects data on students' actions (Training 6) and identifies question types (Training 7).
-In Level 8, the user learns to identify the remaining teacher actions and then practices a lesson observation using M, S, and all T codes.
-Training 9 focuses on capturing wait-time while simultaneously capturing T, S, and M codes with seating chart numbers during an observation.
-Anyone examining their teaching (and certainly those whose job involves teacher observation) should strive to reach this level, as wait-time data is extremely valuable when analyzing ways to improve teacher-student interactions and student engagement.
-Completing Training 9 allows the user to claim SMT Black Belt status and is a level every teacher can reach with little effort.
+The user will rapidly progress through levels 3 - 6, which is basic information, types of codes, rules for operation, L codes (lesson type), M codes (T4 - misbehaviors), and S codes (T6 - student action).
+Training 7 focuses on identifying question types posed by the teacher, and then in Practice 6/7 the user observes a lesson and collects data on students' actions (Training 6) along with identifying question types (Training 7).
+In Level 8 the user learns to identify the remaining the teacher actions and then practice a lesson observation using M, S, and all T codes.
+Training 9 focuses on also capturing waittime while simultaneously capturing T, S, and M codes with seating chart numbers during an observation.
+Anyone examining their own teaching (and certainly those whose job involves teacher observation) should strive to reach this level as wait-time data is extremely valuable when analyzing ways to improve teacherstudent interactions and student engagement.
+Completing Training 9 allows the user to claim SMT Black Belt status and is a level that every teacher can reach with a bit of effort.
 Using these features will maximize the full capabilities of SMT and produce a vibrant and robust amount of data, therefore allowing for optimal and extensive data analysis and feedback to the teacher being observed.
-In Training 10, the user learns how to observe and code G Codes and small group interactions and examines how teachers interact with small groups and the equity regarding individual contributions within small groups.
+In Training 10 the user learns how to observe and code G Codes, small group interactions and examines not only how teachers interact with small groups but also the equity regarding individual contributions within small groups.

 At the highest level of skill development is something called SMT Master Trainer.
-An SMT Trainer has demonstrated a high level of proficiency by using all the data collection features with increased coding speed that matches even the fastest-paced classroom.
+An SMT Trainer has demonstrated high level of proficiency by using all the data collection features with increased speed of coding that matches even the fastest-paced classroom.
 This is a level only reached via a practical exam given by SMT.
-Upon passing, the user is officially endorsed as SMT's certified stamp of approval for collecting data with the high validity and reliability necessary for consulting or program evaluation or training others to use SMT.
+Upon passing, the user is officially endorsed as SMT's certified stamp of approval for collecting data that has the high validity and reliability necessary for consulting or program evaluation or training others to use SMT.